Anna Loerper

 Anna Loerper (born 18 November 1984) is a German handball player for SG BBM Bietigheim and the German national team.

+At the 2007 World Women's Handball Championship she won a bronze medal with Germany.

-She represented Germany at the 2008 Summer Olympics in Beijing, where Germany placed 11th.
+She also represented Germany at the 2008 Summer Olympics in Beijing, where Germany placed 11th.
 She participated at the 2009 World Women's Handball Championship in China.